 DIFFICULTY: Moderate to difficult, a fair amount of walking is required.
 There are three, optional, strenuous walks on the tour in Sulawesi (at Gunung Ambang and for the up to two visits to the Anaso Track in Lore Lindu).
 The walking in Halmahera is not difficult anywhere.
 The toughest aspect of this trip are the very long days, made longer by the pursuit of the many endemic nightbirds available on this tour (10% of the endemics are nightbirds).
 Many of these are usually, with effort, seen, by taking long days in the field.

-At all sites we use the best accommodations in the areas.
+ACCOMMODATION: At all sites we use the best accommodations in the areas.
 In the cities of Makassar, Palu, Kotomobagu, Tomohon, Manado, and Ternate, good large modern business style hotels are used with private en-suite bathrooms, 24-hour electricity, full time hot water, air-conditioning and Wi-fi Internet.
-There are only 4 nights of the tour now that use basic accommodations.
-The nights of days 2-5 at Lore Lindu will be spent at a very simple guesthouse, with no running hot water, but with 24-hour electricity, and en-suite bathrooms, and good food.
-A flask of hot water is provided each night to mix with the cold water in tour room ro provide you wish something to bathe in.
-On Halmahera, the night of day 1 is spent in a simple hotel in a small town, but has 24-hour electricity, hot water, en-suite bathrooms, and air-conditioning.
-At Weda Resort for the nights of days 2 to 5 of the extension, we will be staying in a high end dive resort.
-There is usually full time hot water (although if it raining and overcast while there, hot water is dependent on solar power, so can be absent at times), and electricity, en-suite bathrooms, but there is no air-conditioning, only good quality fans.
-This is very comfortable all the same.
-There is Internet at Weda, but it vcan be very patchy, working on some days and not on others at this beautiful, remote location.
-Internet is only usually reliably available at places for 8 nights of the full 21-day tour (day 1 in Makassar, day 6 in Palu, days 10-12 in Kotamobagu, day 13 in Tomohon, day 14 in Manado, and day 20 in Ternate).
+There are 7 nights of the tour that use simple accommodations.
+The nights of days 3-6 at Lore Lindu will be spent at a simple guesthouse, with no running hot water, but with 24-hour electricity, and en-suite bathrooms, and good food.
+A flask of hot water is provided each night to mix with the cold water in tour room to provide you wish something to bathe in.
+On Halmahera, the nights of days 13-15, we will be staying in a guesthouse with electricity, but no hot water or Internet, but with air-con.
+Internet is only usually reliably available in Makassar, Palu, Kotamobagu, Ternate, Manado and Tomohon.

 PHOTOGRAPHY: This is a birding tour, with a focus on getting as many birds as possible, although casual photographers in the group are likely to find the habituated Sulawesi Crested Macaques and Spectral Tarsiers, roosting owls, kingfishers and other staked out birds at Tangkoko in particular good subjects for photography.
 Elsewhere photography is much more limited.
 There are no feeders at any sites on this tour.
 In general, this is one of the better tours in the region for photography (e.g. in comparison to Borneo, Thailand etc.)